ssube/isolex/docs/concept/arch.md

 ## Services

-Services are created by the bot, based on the config, and their lifecycle managed by the root (bot) service.
+Services are created by the bot, based on the config, and their life cycle managed by the root (bot) service.
 To keep reasonable encapsulation, services are formally managed by a service module, which later acts as a locator using the service metadata.